PrechyDev/Zuri/README.md

-15th March 2021, I statrted the Zuri training cohort 1 as a backend trainee.
+15th March 2021, I started the Zuri training cohort 1 as a backend trainee.

 This repo consists of my projects during the training.